 I’m moving to the area and I want to transfer in from another league.

 You may be able to transfer in directly from another league depending on your league’s status in WFTDA and your skill level.
 Contact our training coordinator at training[at]qcrg.net.

-I am a Roller Derby player from another league and I want to come practice with the QCRG while visiting Western New York.
+I am a Roller Derby player from another league and I want to come practice with the QCRD while visiting Western New York.

-Contact our training committee at firstname.lastname@example.org to arrange to practice with QCRG while you are here (depending on our practice schedule).
+Contact our training committee at firstname.lastname@example.org to arrange to practice with QCRD while you are here (depending on our practice schedule).
 We love visitors!

 I’m interested in advertising at bouts and on your website.

 See our sponsorship page for general info and contact us.

 Where can I get t-shirts and other merchandise?

 Our merchandise is currently available at all our bouts.